jjfumero/level-zero-tests/CONTRIBUTING.md

 ## Kernels (SPV files)

-OpenCL C kernel source code (`.cl`) and binaries (`.spv`) should be placed in a `kernels/` subdirectory of your conformance of performance test.
+OpenCL C kernel source code (`.cl`) and binaries (`.spv`) should be placed in a `kernels/` subdirectory of your conformance or performance test.
 The `add_perf_test` and `add_conformance_test` CMake functions will search for kernels in that directory.